ke9ns/KMSWITCH/README.md

    <img src="assets/kmtronic.jpg" width="30%"/>
    <img src="assets/kmswitch.png" width="51%"/>
   <br><br>
-  <b>KMSWITCH used with an Antenna switch for Amateur Radio</b>
+  <b>KMSWITCH: Used with an Antenna switch for Amateur Radio</b>
   <br>

 </div>

 # KMSWITCH
-For those usins a KMTronics 8-channel USB Relay controller, to control up to 8 antennas for Amateur Radio.
+For those using a KMTronics 8-channel USB Relay controller, to control up to 8 antennas for Amateur Radio.
+The relay outputs from the KMTronic controller can be connected to a simple antenna switch.

-This program will Connect to your KMTronics 8-channel USB Relay controller via HTTP Internet connection provided you have a URL address, Port, User name, and Password Setup allows you to use a COM port to send/receive CAT commands to change antennas as your radio changes frequencies For SDR type radios, you need a Virtual COM port pair connected to your radio.
+This program will Connect your KMTronics 8-channel USB Relay controller via HTTP Internet connection provided you have a URL address, Port, User name, and Password Setup allows you to use a COM port to send/receive CAT commands to change antennas as your radio changes frequencies For SDR type radios, you need a Virtual COM port pair connected to your radio.